Mathilde Seigner

 Mathilde Seigner (born 17 January 1968) is a French actress.

 Early life

 Seigner was born in Paris.
 She is the granddaughter of actor Louis Seigner (1903–1991).
 She is the sister of Emmanuelle Seigner and a niece of Françoise Seigner.

 Career

-Her acting performances have been confined to French-language films, but she has appeared in a number of notable productions.
+Seigner's acting performances have been confined to French-language films, but she has appeared in a number of productions.
 She won Best Actress at the Montreal World Film Festival in 2001 for her role in Betty Fisher and Other Stories and has been nominated for a César Award three times.

-She studied comedy at Florent (very famous French school of theater), before making her first appearance in theaters in 1994, alongside her sister Emmanuelle in Smile Claude Miller.
+Seigner studied comedy at Florent (famous French school of theater), before making her first appearance in theaters in 1994, alongside her sister Emmanuelle in Le Sourire (Smile) directed by Claude Miller.
 She received the Prix Michel Simon in 1995 for her role in Rosine.
 Two years later, she won a Cesar Award for Best Supporting Actress for her role in Nettoyage à sec.